 Reunions of any type are always vexed, aren’t they!
 Particularly after some decades of not seeing old classmates or teachers.
 Will I recognise anyone?
 Will anyone remember me?
 Will they remember ….
 Embarrassing memories.

 So it was in mid-October at a celebration of 50 years of the local school (no I wasn’t one of the original students!)
-The weather was glorious for a change and coincided with the local show which was smaller in scale than my memory but still the same town diehards winning all the prizes across multiple categories: jams, sponges, flower arrangements, needlecraft … Not many sheep except in the sheep dog trials which was also a new attraction along with herbs.
+The weather was glorious and coincided with the local show which was smaller in scale than my memory but still the same town diehards winning all the prizes across multiple categories: jams, sponges, flower arrangements, needlecraft … Not many sheep except in the sheep dog trials which was also a new attraction, along with herbs.

 From a high school 50 years ago, Charlton College is now P-12 with a magnificant new 7 million trade training centre for the entire region.
 What some of my old classmates would have given for state-of-the-art facilities to learn about automotive, building, cooking or even hairdressing.